This page is in the process of being updated. This message will be removed when the update is complete.

 There exists a common misperception among chess parents that their children should advance to a higher camp section to face stronger players, akin to moving up a division in a tournament.
 However, this is usually not advisable.
 A class designed for 1500-rated players aims to teach them subsequent skills.
 Advancing them prematurely bypasses essential topics and puts them in a setting where they are expected to know material they have not yet covered.
 It's analogous to suggesting that because a child earned "A’s” in 3rd-grade math, they should skip ahead to 6th-grade math.

 • It's important to understand that students at the same rating level may not necessarily have the same knowledge.
-For instance, while every student should know about the Four Elements of Chess, which includes analyzing using these elements, many students lack experiential knowledge of this topic.
+For instance, every student should know about the Four Elements of Chess, which includes analyzing using these elements; however, many students lack experiential understanding of this topic.
 Similarly, most students are not familiar with Steinitz's Six Meta-Principles of Chess, and therefore lack experiential knowledge of using these principles.
 This lack of knowledge can hinder their progress towards expert level.
 However, because we begin with something as simple as the “Four Elements” some students may become impatient with the learning process and look for shortcuts, skipping over important topics they think they already know.
+They mistake knowing of the Four Elements with knowing how to use the Four elements.

-To address this issue, we walk students through several games using these tools, and by the end of the process, students of all ages often express their surprise by saying, "Why didn't anyone tell me this before?"
+To address this issue, we walk students through several games using these tools, taking a day to a day and a half, and by the end of the process, students of all ages often express their surprise by saying, "Why didn't anyone tell me this before?"
 Unfortunately, some parents may not understand the importance of these topics and may feel that the instructor is wasting time on topics that their child already knows.
 However, it's important to remember that if the student knew these topics, their rating would already be much higher.

 • In the initial classes, some effort is dedicated to establishing a common foundation and language for all.
 This is crucial for the ongoing development of students throughout the week.
-Learning isn't achieved by the wave of a magic wand; it involves engaging with and evaluating ideas throughout the week, then carrying those concepts and methodologies forward to facilitate continuous learning.
+Learning isn't achieved by the wave of a magic wand; it involves engaging with and evaluating ideas throughout the week, then carrying those concepts and methodologies forward to facilitate continuous learning, and engaging with each other.

 Please allow us the time to bridge learning gaps, ensuring students can progress more smoothly.